i0Ek3/ginie/README.md

 # ginie

-`ginie` is a simple Web framework, just like minimum viable version of Gin.
+`ginie` is a simple Web framework, just like minimum viable version of Gin, which use to learning the fundamentals of Web frameworks.

 ## Feature